aemann2/2048bot/README.md

 - Activate env: `source venv/bin/activate`
 - Install dependencies in requirements.txt w/ `pip install -r requirements.txt`
 - Follow instructions for installing Chromedrive for Chrome: https://chromedriver.chromium.org/getting-started
-- Run project w/ `python selenium2048.py`
+- Run project w/ `python selenium2048.py` (will run infinitely).
+To run for a specific number of rounds, enter a number after the run command -e.g., `python selenium2048.py 4`

 **Notes**:
 - The 2048 website is a bit janky, and the ads on the page sometimes cause the browser to crash.
 If that happens, you may have to restart the program.